 Wrapping up

-All in all, winter in Romania is just as you would expect it to be in most parts in Europe: generally cold and gloomy, with plenty of snow, but also with tons of activities and attractions that are related to the winter.
+All in all, winter in Romania is just as you would expect it to be in most parts in Europe: generally cold and gloomy, with plenty of snow, but also with tons of winter-related activities and attractions.

 For the past few years, mayors of the larger cities seem to compete for decorating their cities for Christmas, so expect a lot of lights and decorations that make everything look even better.